A – C

 A brazing process in which bonding is produced by the heat obtained from heated blocks applied to the parts to be joined and by a nonferrous filler metal having a melting point above 800 ºF (427 ºC), but below that of the base metal.
 The filler metal is distributed in the joint by capillary attraction.

-A building up sequence of continuous multipass welds in which separated lengths of the weld are completely or partially built up before intervening lengths are deposited.
+A building up a sequence of continuous multipass welds in which separated lengths of the weld are completely or partially built up before intervening lengths are deposited.
 See BUILDUP SEQUENCE.

 see GAS POCKET.